NOVA Region Dashboard

 Poverty Rate - Current

-Northern Virginia's poverty rate is 5.8%, compared to 10.0% for Virginia and 12.8% for the nation according to the U.S. Census Bureau American Community Survey.
+Northern Virginia's poverty rate is 5.9%, compared to 10.0% for Virginia and 12.5% for the nation according to the U.S. Census Bureau American Community Survey.
 All jurisdictions in the United States are included in the five-year American Community Survey estimates.
-Out of all 3,143 jurisdictions in the USA, two of the ten lowest poverty rates are located in the Northern Virginia localities of Falls Church (4th) and Loudoun County (9th).
-Loudoun County and Falls Church are also the number one and two ranked for median household income, respectively.
+Out of all 3,144 jurisdictions in the USA, two of the fifteen lowest poverty rates are located in the Northern Virginia localities of Falls Church (4th) and Loudoun County (11th).
+Loudoun County and Falls Church are also the first and second ranked for median household income, respectively.
 However, there are persons in poverty in Loudoun, Falls Church, and the rest of the region, and their needs must be recognized and addressed.

 Poverty Rate - Current